A good stethoscope is an essential tool for many healthcare professionals today.

 It has perhaps the best acoustic performance available, has a double-lumen tube (it is remarkably more comfortable on your neck than most stethoscopes) and can be used for both adult and pediatric patients easily.

-You could easily discard your current stethoscope and opt for this if you tried it out, there is very little background noise.
+You could easily discard your current stethoscope and opt for this if you tested it once, there is very little background noise.
 It has a tunable diaphragm which you can use to listen to both high and low frequency sounds clearly.
 All you’ll need to do is adjust the amount of pressure you exert on the chest piece.

-Here are the pros, cons and average price of this stethoscope.
+Here are the pros and cons of this stethoscope.

 - Top of the range acoustic performance